colonyos/pycolonies/README.md

 colonies.approve_executor(executorid, colony_prvkey)
 ```

 We are also going to register the `echo` function, telling the Colonies server that this executor is capable of executing a function called `echo`.
-One important reason to register the function is to prevent execution arbitrary functions (e.g. rm -rf *).
-This is going to be extra important when using code injection in the next section.

 ```python
 colonies.add_function(executorid,